meghaarajeev/meghaarajeev/README.md

 <ul>

 # About me✌🏻
-<li>🎓Final Year BTech CSE Student at Saintgits College of Engineering</li>
+<li>🎓Graduated BTech in CSE from Saintgits College of Engineering</li>

 # Current Endevours🔭
 Here's what I'm currently focused on: